Sparkplug84/MilestoneProject1/README.md

 ### Features left to implement

 I would like to show more past projects and more photos showing a more detailed timeline of the work in progress.
+To implement the language toggle, I waiting until I was completely finished with my website and then dublicated the pages to create the dutch versions.
+With my current skill set this was the only way I knew how to and for a small website it was not such a big problem to translate all the text, but in the future I would like to implement a more efficient way to toggle between languages, especially if I have more content to add.

 ## Testing